TARDISSYT/SpaceTheme-MOD/README.md

 </details>

 DISCLAIMER: I AM NOT THE ORIGINAL AUTHOR!
 I ONLY WANTED TO FORK THIS SO IT AUTOMATICALLY HAS MY PERSONAL PREFRENCES ON.
+I WASN'T ABLE TO GET THE RELEASES PAGE TO WORK (i don't use github lol) SO YOU NEED TO DOWNLOAD THE CODE AS A .ZIP TO MAKE IT WORK.
 ## Automatic installation (Recommended)
 1. Download [Millennium](https://docs.steambrew.app/users/installing).
 Follow the instructions provided to install the patcher.
 1. Download [SpaceTheme Installer](https://github.com/SpaceTheme/Installer/releases) or